 Located close to Strathroy since 1983, Ralph has a natural interest in the local piano industry.
 Here is a brief article on Wright pianos.
 For more information read the books “Downright Upright” by Wayne Kelly (containing contributions from Clark Wright and Ralph Thorn), and “Zestful Lives” by Dr. Mary Wright.

 The first Wright pianos were built in the rear of the E. J. Wright Musical Instruments store at 11 Front Street West, now the home of “Tia’s Place” restaurant.
-After their initial success the large brick factory was constructed on Oxford Street near Metcalfe Street West, opening in 1908 at the time when skilled labour was available due to a strike in Toronto.
+After their initial success the large brick factory was established on Oxford Street near Metcalfe Street West, opening in 1908 at the time when skilled labour was available due to a strike in Toronto.

 Below: photos of the largest Wright upright model, an individual owned by The Municipality of Strathroy-Caradoc.
 For many years this piano was in the Strathroy Library Auditorium where it was used for recitals.
 Rebuilt by Ralph Thorn in 1986, it is currently in the Parish Hall of St. John the Evangelist Church, the home church of the Wright family.